Cappiebara/ccau/README.md

 and change the contents of all env.ts and data.toml files to match your own course copy process.
 However, PRs should not modify these as the 18-carat/ccau repo is used at my own university.

+The easiest way to update is to change the data.toml files, convert them to JSON, and copy-paste the output into the env.ts file.
+Or you can write directly in JSON if you have poor taste in serialisation.